TR-2013-11 OPPOSING STATE INCOME TAX INCREASE I :_ ��

 WHEREAS,on January 25, 2013, during his speech at the Massachusetts Municipal Association

-WHEREAS,as elected officials it is our duty to stand Lip and take a stand along with the elected
+WHEREAS,as elected officials it is our duty to stand up and take a stand along with the elected

 NOW THEREFORE, BE IT RESOLVED that the Agawam City Council hereby strongly